smoll24/PyGameOfLife/README.md

 This is a Python implementation of Conway's Game of Life using Pygame.
 The simulation is displayed on a 500x500 screen, where cells are color-coded based on the number of live neighbors they have.

 ### How to Use
 To start the simulation, click the "Start" button.
 To stop the simulation, click the "Stop" button.
 To clear the screen, click the "Clear" button.
-To randomize the cells on the screen, click the "Randomize" button.
+To randomize the cells on the screen, click the "Random" button.

 ### How it Works
 Conway's Game of Life is a cellular automaton created by mathematician John Conway in 1970.
 The game is played on a two-dimensional grid of cells, where each cell can be in one of two states: alive or dead.